Illustrations for Public Use

 UFO-shaped objects are low density lipoprotein and the six-armed protein is complement

 C1.
 The red blood cell is filled with hemoglobin, in red.
-The cell wall, in purple, is
+The cell membrane, in purple, is

 braced on the inner surface by long spectrin chains connected at one end to a small